iOS 13 public beta: Install, manage and download fonts from the App Store

 -

-reading•iOS 13: New features let you install, manage and download fonts from the App Store
+reading•iOS 13: You can soon install, manage and download custom fonts for your iPhone

 -